 In order to remain relevant to followers, brands must interact with their followers.
 Here are the interactions the updated algorithm would mark as meaningful:

-- Interactions and comments on a page’s Facebook Live Videos
+- Interactions & Comments On A Page’s Facebook Live Videos

 In order to master the algorithm, it’s crucial to create content that evokes interaction from your followers.
 By following these steps, you can make Facebook an effective channel for your content.

 Have A Wide Variety Of Post Formats